craigtp/PersonalStudy/README.md

 # Personal Study
-A repository to hold lists of books, articles, videos etc. to read/watch for personal study.
+A repository to hold lists of books, articles, videos, courses etc. to read/watch for personal study.

 [List of Books to read and books already read.](Books.md)